Our Impact

 We are always looking at ways to reduce the carbon footprint of our trips.
 We currently include:

-Zero beef on menus and a fully vegetarian day on every trip.
+Zero beef and a fully vegetarian day on most trips.

 Low emissions activities (we have measured these too!) that focus on thriving local communities and conservation.